 - Place the legs one above the other and keep them straight.

-- Slowly raise the top leg as high as possible by supporting the body with both the arms.
+- Slowly raise the top leg as high as possible while supporting the body with both the arms.

-- Hold it, and return to the starting position.
+- Hold the position for a few seconds and return to the starting position.

 - Improves the adductor muscle group, which is essential for everyday activities like balancing, walking, and lifting things